wp-plugins/huzzaz-video-gallery/readme.txt

 Sign up for free [here](http://huzzaz.com/beta/join?src=wp)

-The Huzzaz platform isn't open to the public yet, but for a limited time Wordpress users can join to contribute to the development of our awesome plugin.
+The Huzzaz platform isn't open to the public yet, but for a limited time Wordpress users can join and contribute to the development of our awesome plugin.

 Huzzaz Video Gallery Plugin Features: